The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: The index theorem

 If $A$ is a trivializing operator of $\D_N$ which is not adapted, we may set

-The Atiyah-Patodi-Singer index theorem on the cylinder implies that modulo the closure of the space of exact forms the definition does not depend on the choice of $\ad_A$, and also not on the choice of $\psi$ (see the end of \S \ref{eta} for that choice).
+The Atiyah--Patodi--Singer index theorem on the cylinder implies that modulo the closure of the space of exact forms the definition does not depend on the choice of $\ad_A$, and also not on the choice of $\psi$ (see the end of \S \ref{eta} for that choice).

-With this definition the index theorem holds also if $A$ is not adapted, since $\ind \D_{\E}(A)^+=\ind \D_{\E}(\ad_A)^+$.
+With this definition the index theorem holds also if $A$ is not adapted since $\ind \D_{\E}(A)^+=\ind \D_{\E}(\ad_A)^+$.